luana-ribeiro-do-amaral/qa-portfolio/Bug-Reports/db-0001-international-link.md

-# Bug Report – International Link Does Not Redirect to the International Page
+# Bug Report – Domino's International Link Does Not Redirect to the International Page

 ## Bug ID